Cystic Fibrosis - When To Call a Doctor

 - Has more trouble breathing than usual.

-weight or is not gaining weight, without an explanation.
+- Has lost weight or is not gaining weight, for no clear reason.

-symptoms that you and your doctor have discussed as being more serious
+- Is having symptoms that you and your doctor have discussed as being more serious problems.

 Who to see